-An OBJECT\NAME in USER\OBJECTS is the alias.
-The fully qualified name is stored as an alias if it exceeds 31 characters.
+An OBJECT_NAME in USER_OBJECTS is the alias.
+The fully qualified name is stored as an alias if it exceeds 30 characters.

-See Also: "Shortened Class Names" on page 2-20 for information on fully qualified names and aliases.
+See Also: "Shortened Class Names" on page 2-21 for information about fully qualified names and aliases.

-If the server uses an alias for a schema object, then you can use the LONGNAME () function of the DBMS\JAVA package to receive it from a query as a fully qualified name, without having to know the alias or the conversion rules.
+If the server uses an alias for a schema object, then you can use the LONGNAME () function of the DBMS JAVA package to receive it from a query as a fully qualified name, without having to know the alias or the conversion rules.

+'''

-SQL> SELECT dbms\java.longname(object\name) FROM user\objects WHERE object\type='JAVA SOURCE';
+SQL> SELECT dbms_java.longname(object_name) FROM user_objects WHERE

+object_type='JAVA SOURCE';

+'''